The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Cook’s Note for Fall Foliage Sugar Cookies:

 - I used my favorite adjustable rolling pin for this recipe.
-What I love about the rolling pin are the rings that are placed on either end.
+What I love about the rolling pin are the rings that are on either end.
 These rings ensure the dough rolls out to the desired thickness.